Pose Estimation of a Thruster-Driven Bioinspired Multi-Link Robot: ROBOTIC PLATFORM

-The LandSalp robot, originally designed in~\cite{Hecht2024-design,Yang2025-ja}, is a planar, three-link chain robot that mimics the locomotion of salps on land, as illustrated in Fig.~\ref{fig:design}.
-The design is motivated by the fact that salps swim in relatively low Reynolds number regimes~\cite{Sutherland2017-hydrodynamic}, where the dynamics are dominated by viscous drag.
-In this regime, the net force and moment acting on each salp unit can be approximated as the sum of thrust and a viscous drag force proportional to the body velocity.
-Leveraging this observation, we established a physical equivalence between underwater salp swimming and the terrestrial locomotion of LandSalp, where thrust and drag are realized through the precise force control capabilities of series-elastic actuators.
+\begin{todolist} \item \st{It would be helpful to describe in more detail how the physical equivalence between underwater salp swimming and the terrestrial locomotion of the LandSalp robot was established.
+This is an especially interesting aspect of the work.} \end{todolist} The LandSalp robot, originally designed in~\cite{Hecht2024-design,Yang2025-ja}, is a planar, three-link chain robot that mimics the locomotion of salps on land, as illustrated in Fig.~\ref{fig:design}.
+The design is motivated by the observation that salps swim in relatively low-Reynolds-number regimes~\cite{Sutherland2017-hydrodynamic}, where the dynamics are dominated by viscous drag.
+In this regime, the net force and moment acting on each salp unit can be approximated as the sum of thrust and a viscous drag force proportional to body velocity.
+Leveraging this observation, we established a physical analogy between underwater salp swimming and the terrestrial locomotion of LandSalp: thrust and drag are realized through force control of the series-elastic actuators, while anisotropic viscous drag in water is emulated by the anisotropic friction of the omniwheels.
+In this way, the robot preserves the key dynamic characteristics of salp locomotion in a planar terrestrial setting.
+Biological salps are influenced by additional hydrodynamic effects, including added mass, unsteady vortex shedding, and quadratic drag.
+On the LandSalp platform, these are not modeled explicitly; rather, they correspond to non-ideal terrestrial effects beyond the viscous-friction approximation, such as Coulomb friction, rolling resistance, and cable or harness disturbances.

 Each link of the robot is equipped with a HEBI series-elastic actuator driving an omniwheel, complemented by a passive ball caster to keep the link level with the ground.
-Each actuator also carries an onboard IMU sensor, which provides proprioceptive sensing for the robot.
+Each actuator also carries an onboard IMU, which provides proprioceptive sensing for the robot.
 Although the IMUs provide both accelerometer and gyroscope measurements, we consider only the gyroscope data in this work.
-Each link therefore represents a salp unit, with the motor–omniwheel assembly emulating both the propulsion generated by water jets and the viscous drag acting on the body.
-Because the inter-link joint angles are constrained, forward motion requires cyclic, reciprocating actuation of the omniwheels -- referred to as a gait -- a pattern which is congruent with the pulsating intake and expulsion of water observed in salps.
+Each link therefore represents a salp unit, with the motor--omniwheel assembly emulating both the propulsion generated by water jets and the viscous drag acting on the body.
+Because the inter-link joint angles are constrained, translation and rotation of the multi-link system requires cyclic, reciprocating actuation of the omniwheels---referred to as a ``gait''---which is consistent with the pulsatile intake and expulsion of water observed in salps.